jayashree1100/CMOS-Digital-Circuits-Using-PSPICE/Readme.md

-# Simulation of CMOS Digital Circuits Using PSPICE
+# CMOS Digital Circuits Using PSPICE

 ## Project Objective
 - Design and simulate a CMOS digital circuit in PSPICE based on a Boolean expression.